titanml/helm-charts/charts/model-orchestra/README.md

 ### Pulling Takeoff images

-The Takeoff image for the controller and applications will be derived from the `appVersion` plus a '-cpu' and '-gpu' suffix respectively.
-You can override either of the tags by setting controller/application.image.tag in your values override.
+The Takeoff image for the gateway and applications will be derived from the `appVersion` plus a '-cpu' and '-gpu' suffix respectively.
+You can override either of the tags by setting gateway/application.image.tag in your values override.

 Make sure you are authenticated to pull from the TitanML dockerhub, and have encoded this in a k8s Secret.
 You can then make this accessible to k8s in your values.yaml file, so it can pull the container images: